Here Are Your 2017 MTV Video Music Award Winners

 Kanye West - “Fade” (Def Jam) (Teyana Taylor, Guapo, Jae Blaze & Derek ‘Bentley’ Watkins) – WINNER

 Ariana Grande ft.
-Nicki Minaj - “Side To Side” (Republic Records) (Brian & Scott Nicholson)
+Nicki Minaj - “Side to Side” (Republic Records) (Brian & Scott Nicholson)

 Kendrick Lamar - “HUMBLE.”
 (TDE/Aftermath/Interscope) (Dave Meyers)